tom-seddon/b2/doc/Overview.md

 `£` is automatically translated into BBC-style £ (ASCII 96).

-The Mode 7 characters produced by the `Translate Mode 7 chars` will automatically be translated into the corresponding BBC chars, so the data will round trip correctly.
+The Mode 7 characters produced by the `Translate Mode 7 chars` option (see above) will automatically be translated into the corresponding BBC chars, so the data will round trip correctly.

 Other non-ASCII characters are not currently supported.